 Online orders require employees to pack and ship them.
 If we create increased demand for online orders on Black Friday, people will have to come in and work.
 Sure, you’ll avoid crowds but those employees won’t.
-Is it really worth pulling people from their celebrations (and the safety of their homes) to get that discount TV?
+Is it really worth pulling people from their celebrations to get that discount TV?

 Obviously, most companies have already scheduled people to work (or not) on Black Friday, but increasing demand for employees means even less people get a dang day to themselves.

 If you must shop this Thanksgiving season, consider Cyber Monday as a better option.
 This allows employees to spend Thanksgiving exactly how they’d like to, and you still get deals.

 Will I be shopping this Cyber Monday?
 No. Will I get on a soapbox about you shopping?
 No.

 Plus, not every deal offered over this weekend is a rip-off.
 You might find some real gems on your Cyber Monday shopping spree.

 Now more than ever, it’s a great idea to support small businesses with your Christmas shopping this year.
 Check marketplaces like Etsy and even Instagram for a vast array of products made by artisans and small businesses.

 You don’t have to shop at all, either.
 If you’re feeling frugal, check out our list of over 100 frugal gift ideas.
 Some of these can be made with supplies you already have--no shopping required!

 Additionally, Friday, November 27 is Native American Heritage Day.
 You could observe this day by reading a story about or by a Native American, attending virtual lectures, or trying a delicious Native American recipe.
 No shopping necessary, and you get to celebrate a unique culture that hasn’t always been recognized for their contributions to our world.
 A win-win!